iTwin/itwinjs-core/docs/core/changehistory/NextVersion.md

 ## Display system optimizations
   * The WebGL rendering system now takes advantage of Vertex Array Objects if they are available via an extension.
 These provide a measurable performance increase in certain datasets.

+## Enhancements to IModelDb.exportGraphics

+* [IModelDb.exportGraphics]($imodeljs-backend) can now optionally return information about [GeometryPart]($imodeljs-backend) instances encountered in a [GeometryStream]($common).
+[IModelDb.exportPartGraphics]($imodeljs-backend) can then be used to handle this information in a more efficient manner.

+* [IModelDb.exportGraphics]($imodeljs-backend) can now optionally return information about linework (or "open") geometry encountered in a GeometryStream.

+* An example GLTF 2.0 exporter demonstrating these features is now available under test-apps in the iModel.js monorepo.